How to Avoid Common New Founder Traps in Business?

 The barriers to entry are collapsing.
 What once required a corporate team and a multimillion budget can now be done by a single entrepreneur with curiosity and courage.

 And let’s not forget visibility is a major challenge for every small business.
 Without being seen, no one can buy from you, support you, or join you.
+It’s crucial to start building your audience and content machine early.

-Founder’s Freedom Step 4 – Design Your Scalable Product
+Design Your Scalable Product

 A scalable product is built to solve a specific problem and deliver repeatable value without being tied to your hours.
-Recurring revenue is the result of recurring impact.

 Start small.
 Your MVP does not need to be perfect.
 Solve one problem clearly, prove people will pay for it, and let those first customers become your references.
-Early traction builds confidence and credibility, while systems and automation make the product repeatable.

 Setting Clear Milestones

-One practical way to bring clarity is to set measurable revenue goals.
 Start by asking: what do I need to sell, at what price, and in what volumes to hit the next milestone?

-To reach €100K ARR, you might sell 50 units of a €2,000 product or 100 subscriptions at €1,000 each.
+To reach €100K, you might sell 10 units of a €10,000 service package or 100 products at €1,000 each.

-To reach €300K ARR, you need to either increase volumes, introduce a higher-priced tier, or both.
+To reach €300K, you need to either increase volumes 3X, introduce a higher-priced tier, or both.

 Once you have the math, create a simple plan to fill the gaps.
 The exercise turns vague ambition into a concrete path.